BrianSila/Travel-destination-finder/README.md

     cd Travel-destination-finder
 ```

-3. access the code:
+3. Access the code:
 ```bash
     code .
 ```
 # MVP Features

-**Personalized Destination Search:** Users can input their travel location
+**Personalized Destination Search** Users can input their travel location
 preferences (e.g., Africa, North America, Asia) to receive tailored destination
 recommendations.

 **Brief history of Destination Search:** Users receive a brief history of the travel destination search and what is expected from the country (e.g., the best time to travel, cost of travel)

-**Offer ravel tips relevant to the Destination Search:** The web application offers a relevant travel tip based of several factors (eg., Weather conditions and Time of travel)
+**Offer ravel tips relevant to the Destination Search:** The web application offers a relevant travel tip based of several factors (eg, Weather conditions and Time of travel)

 # Usage

 After installation of the web application, a user can:
  * **Explore Destinations:** Browse destination recommendations based on your preferences.
- * **Explore new intersts:** Browse new locations and discover underated locations or discover new interests.
+ * **Explore new interests:** Browse new locations and discover underrated locations or discover new interests.

 # Contributions